TheOdinProject/curriculum/foundations/html_css/block-and-inline.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

 *   [This tutorial](https://learnlayout.com/no-layout.html) is a little dated at this point, but its examples are clear.
-Read the first 6 slides cover the material we've seen so far, Understand the use of `display: none` and which issue `max-width` property solve?
+The first 6 slides cover the material we've seen so far.